epsilons1na/epsilons1na.github.io/src/content/posts/tjctf_pwn_fsop.md

 - fp->_IO_buf_end ->end of the write address.
 - length = fp->_IO_buf_end - fp->_IO_buf_base and this should be greater than ```want``` which is 0x78.
 - _flag |= _IO_CURRENTLY_PUTTING(so that _flags = 0x0)
-- Rest all pointers zero (less condition true less headache )
+- Rest all pointers zero

 ### Exploit